Gardelegen: History

 Gardelegen has a Roman Catholic and three Evangelical churches, a hospital, founded in 1285, and a high-grade school.
 There are considerable manufactures, notably agricultural machinery and buttons, and its beer has a great reputation.

 Gardelegen was founded in the 10th century (first named 1196).
 The castle Isenschnibbe was owned by the House of Alvensleben from 1378 until 1857.
 On the neighboring heath Margrave Louis I. of Brandenburg gained, in 1343, a victory over Otto the Mild of Brunswick.
-In 1358 Gardelegen became a city of the Hanse.
+In 1358 Gardelegen became a member of the Hanseatic League.
 It suffered considerably in the Thirty Years' War, and in 1757 barely avoided being burned by the French.
-On 15 March 1945, 52 people lost their lives during an air raid, and on 13 April 1945, it was the site of a massacre of slave laborers, perpetrated by local civilians and the SS.
-The site of the massacre is now a memorial.
+During World War I, Germany operated a special prisoner-of-war camp for ethnic Poles from the Russian Army, with the aim of subjecting them to propaganda and conscripting them into a planned German-controlled Polish army to fight against Russia (Poland was partitioned between Germany, Russia and Austria at the time).
+During the final stages of World War II, on 15 March 1945, 52 people lost their lives during an air raid.
+On 13 April 1945, the Isenschnibbe Barn at Gardelegen was the site of a massacre of more than 1,000 concentration camp inmates, many of them from Poland, the Soviet Union, France and from other countries, perpetrated by members of the SS, the Wehrmacht, the Volkssturm, other Nazi Organisations and local civilians.
+The majority of the murdered is unknown.
+The site of the massacre is now a memorial with a sign at the cemetery which reads:Gardelegen Military Cemetery.
+Here lie 1016 allied prisoners of war who were murdered by their captors.
+They were buried by citizens of Gardelegen, who are charged with responsibility that graves are for-ever kept as green as the memory of these unfortunates will be kept in the hearts of freedom-loving men everywhere.

-At the height of the Cold war, a USAF RB-66 reconnaissance aircraft was shot down by Soviet fighters near the town on 10 March 1964.
+At the height of the Cold War, a USAF RB-66 reconnaissance aircraft was shot down by Soviet fighters near the town on 10 March 1964.
 The aircraft's crew bailed out and was rescued and eventually handed back to West Berlin by Soviet forces.

 After having incorporated 5 former municipalities in 2009, 6 in 2010, and 18 in 2011, Gardelegen is now Germany's third largest city by area, trailing only Berlin and Hamburg.
 It is actually the largest municipality in area in what was formerly East Germany.
 The population however is small, with only about 22,000.